Global Diversity Awareness Month – Oct. 1, 2026

 Global Diversity Awareness Month FAQs

-What is Global Diversity Month?
+When is Global Diversity Awareness Month?

-How do we celebrate Global Diversity Month?
+How many countries celebrate Global Diversity Awareness Month?

 HOW TO CELEBRATE